aumofatush/Application-of-Machine-Learning-in-Genomics/Machine_Learning_Genomics.md

 ## I. Introduction<a name="1"></a>

-Machine learning is an interdisciplinary subfield of computer science and mathematics involving algorithm and method development for predictive modeling.
-In the post-genomic era, interpreting large genomic datasets with high complexity, dimensionality, and noise has proven to be a daunting task, and machine learning has allowed bioinformaticians to utilize statistical approaches to understand the data.
-Many early applications of machine learning in genomics involved annotation of genomic sequence elements based on DNA pattern recognition.
-Machine learning is most useful for the interpretation of large genomic data sets and annotation of genomic sequence elements based on DNA pattern recognition.
-Machine Learning approaches have since extended to other types of data, such as RNA-Seq differential gene expression, ChIP-Seq and chromatin annotation.
-Machine Learning can also help elucidate underlying biological mechanisms, such as through regulatory network or pathway inference.
+Machine learning blends together computer science and mathematics involving algorithm and method development to create predictive models.
+In the post-genomic era, large genomic datasets tended to be extremely complex, and have high dimensionality and noise.
+This made interpreting genomic data a formidable task, so thankfully machine learning has allowed bioinformaticians to utilize statistical techniques to better comprehend the data.
+This explains why annotation of genomic sequence elements based on DNA pattern recognition was popular in the early days of when machine learning was being applied to genomics.
+This is why many of the early applications of machine learning in genomics were directed towards doing that.
+Also, machine learning approaches have since extended to other types of data, such as RNA-Seq differential gene expression, ChIP-Seq and chromatin annotation.
+Machine learning can also help elucidate underlying biological mechanisms, such as through regulatory network or pathway inference.

 ## II.
 Supervised Learning vs. Unsupervised Learning <a name="2"></a>

 Machine learning is often separated into two types of tasks - supervised and unsupervised learning.
 In this section, we will explore the differences between these two topics and describe the type of data required to use either method.

 #### a.
 Supervised Learning
 Supervised learning involves training a model with already labelled data in order to make predictions about unlabelled examples [1].
-As the model learns the general properties of the data and identifies which features are most relevant, it uses those learned properties to infer new information in the unlabelled data.
+As the model learns more about the general properties of the data and identifies the most relevant features, it uses those learned properties to infer new information about the unlabelled data.

 The three components of supervised learning are the following: